 So in order to help out, I've made the following video to give you a direct personal experience of developing patience.
 It's … Continue reading…

 I first heard Paul Blackburn from Beyond Success speak at a Think and Grow Rich event run by Stuart Zadel, back in July 2007.
 At the time, I had been suffering from Chronic Fatigue for about 4 months, and was feeling very anxious, agitated, exhausted, and desperate about my future.
 Having visited a bunch of doctors with no success, I didn't know why I was ill or what to do about it.
 I was beginning to worry about how I was going to be able to earn money again in the future.
-I had burned out rather spectacularly from my Engineering career, and although I had plenty of available job offers the idea of going back to a job in an … Continue reading…
+I had burned out rather spectacularly from my Engineering career, and although I had plenty of available job offers the idea of going back to a job in an industry … Continue reading…

 The goal of a life coach is to help you to have a great life.
 This involves a sense of meaning, purpose and fulfilment, along with liberal doses of happiness and the ability to deal powerfully with things when they go wrong.
 As humans we get bored if we feel like we're not moving forward, but the big question often is which direction to move in.
 To establish this we need to understand our core values, and set a continual stream of achievable goals based on those values.
 Setting goals gives us something to focus our efforts on, and achieving goals builds our sense of life satisfaction and self-esteem, and inspires us and the people around us on to further goals.
 It's important that the goals we set are achievable, consistent with our values, and allow us to use and develop our personal strengths.